microsoft/Semi-supervised-learning/README.md

 ### Training

 Here is an example to train FixMatch on CIFAR-100 with 200 labels.
-Trianing other supported algorithms (on other datasets with different label settings) can be specified by a config file:
+Training other supported algorithms (on other datasets with different label settings) can be specified by a config file:

 ```sh
 python train.py --c config/usb_cv/fixmatch/fixmatch_cifar100_200_0.yaml